opendocsg/slw-judgments-backfill/2017_SGHC_83/report.md

 30     Although _Wellmix_ said that the determination of liability is not an end in itself, that is precisely the purpose of an interlocutory judgment.
 It does dispose of the question of liability, once and for all, between the parties.
 The fact that the plaintiff is seeking damages does not negate the above point.
 A decision may dispose of the substantive rights of the parties on one issue in the main action without determining all the claims or all the heads of damages claimed in the action.

-31     Indeed, in _Lim Chi Szu Margaret v Risis Pte Ltd_ [2006] 1 SLR(R) 300, Andrew Phang JC (as he then was) appeared to prefer the view that an interlocutory judgment with damages to be assessed is a final order (at [15]).
+31     Indeed, in _Lim Chi Szu Margaret v Risis Pte Ltd_ <span class="citation">[2006] 1 SLR(R) 300</span>, Andrew Phang JC (as he then was) appeared to prefer the view that an interlocutory judgment with damages to be assessed is a final order (at [15]).
 He noted that the appeals in question concerned the issue of liability alone (at [16]).
 I add that that is the very nature of every appeal against an interlocutory judgment.
 It would necessarily be on liability alone.
 Nevertheless, _Wellmix_ considered the view of Phang JC to be _obiter_ and was not persuaded by such a view (at [26]).

 32     In _Wellmix_ , the view that an interlocutory judgment is not a final order was confined to a case where an interlocutory judgment was obtained _in chambers_ even after an argument on the merits. _Wellmix_ recognised at [15] that there was a statutory exception from the scope of s 34(1)( _c_ ) of the